marcusgostasson/marcusgostasson/README.md

 ---

 ## Marcus Göstasson

 I am currently pursuing a degree in **Software Development** at **Kristianstad University**.
 I am passionate about tackling new challenges and constantly learning, both personally and professionally.
-My goal is to utilize my skills to make a positive impact in the IT industry.
+My goal is to utilize my skills to make a positive impact in the tech industry.
 I am eager to connect with and learn from others who share my enthusiasm for technology.
 Let's connect!

-* 🌍 Based in: Sweden
+🌍 Based in: 🇸🇪

 ### Socials